panva/node-oidc-provider/docs/README.md

 ### scopes

-Array of additional scope values that the OP signals to support in the discovery endpoint
+Array of additional scope values that the OP signals to support in the discovery endpoint.
+Only add scopes the Authorization Server has a corresponding resource for.
+Resource Server scopes don't belong here, see `features.resourceIndicators`.

 _**default value**_: